-- 6. The bill limits the tax credit an individual, married couple, or corporation can claim to 50 percent of their tax liability.
-While most states have chosen to implement a dollar cap on the scholarship tax credit available to each entity, this methodology is more equitable since it adjusts the cap to treat all taxpayers proportionately the same.
-The authors chose 50 percent because in general states spend about one-half of their income tax receipts on education.
-Allowing taxpayers to claim a tax credit for more than 50 percent of their liability opens the program up to charges that money is being diverted from non-education programs to support private schools. - 7.
-The definition for an eligible student is limited to those children in a household whose annual income does not exceed an amount equal to 2.5 times the income standard used to qualify for the federal free and reduced-price lunch program (FRL).
-The authors chose this standard for several reasons; 1) the FRL program is familiar to both schools and many parents; 2) the verification procedures are simple and familiar to school administrators; 3) the income guidelines are used for a number of existing state and federal programs; 4) the federal government annually adjusts the income guidelines; and 5) the income guidelines are adjusted for family size.
+1. The definition for an eligible student is limited to those children in a household whose annual income does not exceed an amount equal to 2.5 times the income standard used to qualify for the federal free and reduced-price lunch program (FRL).
+The authors chose this standard for several reasons: 1) the FRL program is familiar to both schools and many parents; 2) the verification procedures are simple and familiar to school administrators; 3) the income guidelines are used for a number of existing state and federal programs; 4) the federal government annually adjusts the income guidelines; and 5) the income guidelines are adjusted for family size.

-The authors chose to use a multiple of this familiar income standard to recognize that many low- and middle-income families cannot afford the choice of a private or non-resident public school.
-Experience suggests that most parents' ability to choose such a school is quite limited until the household income approaches \$75,000 for a family of four.
+The authors chose to use a multiple of this familiar income standard to recognize that many low- and middle-income families cannot afford the choice of a private school.
+Experience suggests that most parents' ability to choose a private school is quite limited until the household income approaches \$75,000 for a family of four.
 We have chosen a multiple of 2.5 times the FRL standard to reflect this reality.
-Legislators may wish to use different multiples of this standard but should keep in mind the financial burden many middle-class families face in paying tuition for private or non-resident public schools.
+Legislators may wish to use different multiples of this standard but should keep in mind the financial burden many middle-class families face in paying for private schools.